 Hydroxychloroquine is dispensed as 200 mg tablets, which is equivalent to 155 mg of the base.

 Hydroxychloroquine should be taken with a meal or a glass of milk to minimise the gastrointestinal side effects.

 Alternate-day dosing can be used.
-For example, hydroxychloroquine 400 mg alternating with hydroxychloroquine 200 mg daily can be used to reach an effective daily dosing of 300 mg/day.
+For example, hydroxychloroquine 400 mg alternating with hydroxychloroquine 200 mg daily can be used to reach effective daily dosing of 300 mg/day.

 If a therapeutic response is not achieved with hydroxychloroquine alone, adding quinacrine may improve the therapeutic effect.

-For the treatment of cutaneous lupus erythematosus, the usual dose range is 200–400 mg daily until therapeutic response is achieved.
+For the treatment of cutaneous lupus erythematosus, the usual dose range is 200–400 mg daily until a therapeutic response is achieved.
 Although maximum doses were previously calculated on the patient's ideal body weight and advised not to exceed 6.5 mg/kg/days, dosing is now recommended not to exceed 5.0 mg/kg/days actual body weight.
 However, this recommendation may require adjustment in obese patients as the maximum daily dose should not exceed 400 mg/days.

 To minimise the cumulative dose, which is also believed to be of some importance in the development of retinal toxicity, the dose should be reduced as tolerated (over the winter months).

-In the treatment of porphyria cutanea tarda, hydroxychloroquine 100 mg should be prescribed twice weekly for 1 month, then 200 mg/day until plasma porphyrin levels are normal for at least a month.
+In the treatment of porphyria cutanea tarda, hydroxychloroquine 100 mg should be prescribed twice weekly for one month, then 200 mg/day until plasma porphyrin levels are normal for at least a month.
 Initial higher doses may lead to hepatotoxicity as a result of rapid mobilisation of hepatic porphyrin stores.

 There are no dosage adjustments provided in the manufacturer’s labelling for renal or hepatic impairment; however, dose reduction may be needed in patients with severe renal impairment.